theron-wang/otr4j/README.md

    method's API and expectations.
 If this is not the case, file a bug as this should be expected.
    _As there are new features and upgraded cryptographic primitives in OTRv4, upgrading will not be effortless.
 However it should be possible to do a basic implementation in a reasonable amount of time._

+To further secure access to _otr4j_ state:

+- Use security manager and policy files to prevent reflective access to `net.java.otr4j.crypto` and subpackages:
+  The architectural constraint prescribes that all sensitive cryptographic material is concentrated in `net.java.otr4j.crypto`.
+Secrets are encapsulated, but reflection would still allow access and extraction of this sensitive data.

 # Contributing / Help needed